About Disputes

 Provisional credit

 If the issuer decides to continue investigating the dispute, the debit cardholder may be entitled to provisional credit, which means that the issuer temporarily awards the disputed amount to the cardholder while the dispute is being processed.
-Reg E (debit accounts) specifies that if the disputed transaction is a merchant error, the issuer has 10 days to investigate the dispute (20 days for a new account), and if the issuer is unable to resolve the case in that time, the cardholder should be awarded provisional credit.
-After the provisional credit is awarded, the deadline for resolving the dispute is extended to 45 days (90 for a new account).
+Reg E (consumer debit accounts) specifies that if the disputed transaction is a merchant error, the issuer has 10 days to investigate the dispute (20 days for a new account), and if the issuer is unable to resolve the case in that time, the cardholder should be awarded provisional credit.
+After the provisional credit is awarded, the deadline for resolving the dispute is extended to 45 days (ATM only); 90 days for foreign and POS or a new account.

 For disputes that involve non-receipt of merchandise, items not as described, canceled services, credit not processed, and quality of service, Reg E does not apply.
-For credit accounts, Reg Z indicates that the cardholder is not obligated to pay the disputed amount while it is under investigation.
+For credit accounts, Reg Z indicates that the cardholder is not obligated to pay the disputed amount (including any interest) while it is under investigation.

 3. Chargeback